-Xmx1024M- This configures the server to use, at most, 1024M of RAM.
+Xmx1024M - This configures the server to use, at most, 1024M of RAM.
 You can raise this limit if you want your server to run at a larger size, allow for more players, or if you feel that your server is running slowly.
 Java programs are unique in that they always require you to specify the maximum amount of memory they can use.

-The first time you run this command, which normally starts your server, it will instead generate the following error:
+The first time you run this command, which normally starts your server, you will receive this output:

 These errors were generated because the server could not find two necessary files required for execution: the EULA (End User License Agreement), found in